fnune/nay/README.md

 [![Build Status](https://travis-ci.org/brainlessdeveloper/nay.svg?branch=master)](https://travis-ci.org/brainlessdeveloper/nay)

-> A WebExtension for Firefox.
+> A WebExtension for Firefox and Chrome.

 Say "nay!" to URLs in your blacklist.
 Disable links to matching URLs, and remember why you did so.